in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 ## Scalability

-What is Scalability?

-A system is handling 1000 transactions per second.
+Let's consider a scenario: A system is handling 1000 transactions per second.
 Load is expected to increase 10 times in the next month.

 Two important questions to ask
 - Can we handle a **growth in users, traffic, or data size** without any drop in performance?
 - Does ability to serve more growth increase **proportionally** with resources?

-Scalability is the ability to **adapt** to changes in demand (users, data).
+> Scalability is the ability to **adapt** to changes in demand (users, data).

-For EC2 instances, what are the options that can be considered to scale it?
+For EC2 instances, we can:
 - Deploy to a bigger instance with bigger CPU and more memory
 - Increase the number of application instances and setup a load balancer